wyattphillips-philips/fsm-edit/README.md

 When an edge is selected the properties panel lets you change its spline type, curvature and an optional text string.
-The text is drawn near the middle of the edge in the graph view.
+The text is drawn near the middle of the edge in the graph view and is rendered over a white background so it remains readable regardless of the edge color.